Cerebral Palsy Lawyers in Boston

-The Boston cerebral palsy lawyers at Janet, Janet & Suggs have decades of combined experience with these types of cases.
+The Boston cerebral palsy lawyers at Janet, Janet & Suggs, LLC have decades of combined experience with these types of cases.
 Partner Dov Apfel received the 2011 Dan Cullan Memorial Award from the Executive Board of the Birth Trauma Litigation Group from the American Association for Justice.
 The award recognizes a lifetime of achievements in birth injury litigation.

 Let us put our vast experience to work for you so you can receive the compensation you need to manage your child’s chronic illness.